 “Now the multitude of those who believed were of one heart and one soul; neither did anyone say that any of the things he possessed was his own, but they had all things in common.
 And with great power the apostles gave witness to the resurrection of the Lord Jesus.
 And great grace was upon them all.
 Nor was there anyone among them who lacked; for all who were possessors of lands or houses sold them, and brought the proceeds of the things that were sold, and laid them at the apostles’ feet; and they distributed to each as anyone had need (vss.
-32-35).
+32-35, NKJV).

 The story is told that one day a beggar by the roadside asked for alms from Alexander the Great as he passed by.
 The man was poor and wretched and had no claim upon the ruler.
 Yet the Emperor threw him several gold coins.
 A courtier was astonished at his generosity and commented, "Sir, copper coins would adequately meet a beggar's need.
 Why give him gold?"
-Alexander responded in royal fashion, "Copper coins would suit the beggar's need, but gold coins suit Alexander's giving."3
+Alexander responded in royal fashion, "Copper coins would suit the beggar's need, but gold coins suit Alexander's giving."4